appsmithorg/appsmith-docs/how-to-guides/embed-appsmith-into-existing-application.md

 ## Remove Appsmith Top Bar

-Additionally, you can also see the Appsmith toolbar on the top, you can remove this by adding **`?embed=true`** to the share URL.
+Additionally, you can also see the Appsmith toolbar on the top, and you can remove this by adding **`?embed=true`** to the share URL.
 Update the code to the following:

 ```markup
 <!DOCTYPE html>